ChrisMoller/aplwrap/KEY_BINDINGS.md

-Backspace                   delete character to left Delete                      delete character to right Ctrl-Backspace              delete to end of line Ctrl-Delete                 delete to beginning of line Ctrl-Return, Ctrl-Enter     insert a line break
+Backspace                   delete character to left Delete                      delete character to right Ctrl-Backspace              delete word to left Ctrl-Delete                 delete word to right Shift-Ctrl-Backspace        delete to end of line Shift-Ctrl-Delete           delete to beginning of line Ctrl-Return, Ctrl-Enter     insert a line break

 Clipboard